google/mobly/docs/android_device_service.md

 lifecycle changes of each service instance.
 So users don't have to explicitly write code to handle these for each service, which makes the test cumbersome.

-There's also `pause` and `resume` in the service interface.
+There are `pause` and `resume` in the service interface for services that are sensitive to device disconnect without reboot.
 For more details, see the docstrings of the
 [`BaseService` interface](https://github.com/google/mobly/blob/master/mobly/controllers/android_device_lib/services/base_service.py).